 Do note that if your home needs a major makeover, and you need to upgrade appliances that aren’t in need of repair yet, a home improvement loan is a better option.
 (Make sure to check out our How to Get a Home Improvement Loan guide to get you started.)

-What is the difference between a home warranty and home insurance?
+Difference between home warranty and home insurance

 The main difference between a home warranty and homeowners insurance is what each one covers and under what circumstances.